| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 a result, the fiber will be able to use all available light (Kitchin,

-The stability of the spectroscope is just as
+stability: The stability of the spectroscope is just as

 important as maximizing available light.
 Any vibrations induced on the